gcanti/tcomb/README.md

 [![NPM version](https://badge.fury.io/js/tcomb.svg)](http://badge.fury.io/js/tcomb)

-tcomb is a library which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
+tcomb is a library for Node.js and browser which allows you to **check the types** of JavaScript values at runtime with a **simple syntax**.
 It is great for checking external input, for testing and for adding safety to your internal code.
 Bonus points:

 - write complex domain models in a breeze and with small code footprint
 - easy debugging
 - **instances are immutables** by default
 - encode/decode of domain objects to/from JSON for free
-- make your existing code safer gradually
+- gradually make your existing code safer

 The library provides several type combinators and a built-in `assert` function.
 When an assertion fails the library **starts the debugger** so you can inspect the stack and quickly find out what's wrong.